 The Aurora Humanitarian Initiative

-The Aurora Humanitarian Initiative is a foundation that seeks to address on-the-ground humanitarian challenges around the world with the focus on helping the most destitute.
+Aurora Humanitarian Initiative Foundation Inc. is a nonprofit organization that seeks to address on-the-ground humanitarian challenges around the world with the focus on helping the most destitute.
 Its mission is rooted in the Armenian history as the Initiative was founded on behalf of the survivors of the Armenian Genocide and in gratitude to their saviors and strives to transform this experience into a global movement.

 All Aurora’s activities are based on the universal concept of Gratitude in Action.
-It implies that countless people around the world who have received aid in time of crisis can best express their gratitude by offering similar assistance to someone else.
-By involving Aurora supporters around the world, this will become a global endeavor that will snowball to expand the circle of saviors and most importantly – the number of those saved.
+It implies that countless people around the world who have received aid in times of crisis can best express their gratitude by offering similar assistance to others.
+By engaging Aurora supporters around the world, this becomes a global endeavor that snowballs, to expand the circle of saviors and most importantly – the number of those saved.

 Addressing urgent humanitarian challenges, the Initiative provides a second chance to those who need it the most.
 True to its vision – “We believe that even in the darkest times, a brighter future is in the hands of those who are committed to giving others help and hope” – Aurora welcomes all who embrace this philosophy.

 This commitment aims to promote action-based philanthropy focused on tangible results.
-This is achieved through the Initiative’s various programs: Aurora Prize for Awakening Humanity, #AraratChallenge movement, Aurora Dialogues, Aurora Grants, Aurora Community, Aurora Index, and the 100 LIVES Initiative.
+This is achieved through showcasing and empowering Aurora Luminaries and the Initiative’s various programs: the Aurora Prize for Awakening Humanity, Aurora Dialogues, and Aurora Grants.

-Aurora’s Chair, Dr. Tom Catena, draws on his experience as a surgeon, veteran, humanitarian and the 2017 Aurora Prize Laureate to spread the message of Gratitude in Action to a global audience.
+Chairman of the Aurora’s Advisory Board, Dr. Tom Catena, draws on his experience as a surgeon, veteran, humanitarian and the 2017 Aurora Prize Laureate to spread the message of Gratitude in Action to a global audience.

 Founder of the Mother of Mercy Hospital in Sudan’s war-ravaged Nuba Mountains, Dr. Catena has dedicated the last decade of his life to providing medical care as the only surgeon permanently based in a region the size of Austria.